tachiyomiorg/website/src/help/faq/README.md

 There is an unofficial method to restore/backup all manga from the MangaRock source.

 1. Install the [DummyRock](https://github.com/tachiyomiorg/website/raw/files/DummyRock.apk) file.
-1. Go to <Navigation item="browse"/> → **EXTENSIONS** and press **Trust** to proceed.
+2. Go to <Navigation item="browse"/> → **EXTENSIONS** and press **Trust** to proceed.
-1. Restore backup.
+3. Restore backup.

 It is possible to Auto-Migrate MangaRock favorites to another source by using [TachiyomiJ2K](/forks/TachiyomiJ2K) or [TachiyomiAZ](/forks/TachiyomiAZ) fork.

 ### KissManga

 #### KissManga extension is missing
 **KissManga** is extension has been removed, as they have been blocking 3rd party apps & adblockers.
-Please migrate KissManga favorites in library to a different source and uninstall the extension.
+Please migrate KissManga favorites in the library to a different source and uninstall the extension.

 ::: aside
 Read more about source migration [here](/help/guides/source-migration/#source-migration)